objectpartners/culture-slides/slides/devops.md

 ##  DevOps

-* Reduce barriers to delivery
+* Reducing barriers to delivery
-* Empower the team to deliver
+* Empowering the team to deliver
-* Eliminate communication gaps
+* Eliminating communication gaps
-* Build automation as documentation
+* Building automation as documentation